xrdocs/8000/_tutorials/Cisco-8000-Hardware-resources-deep-dive-Part-1.md

  This table gives the view of current Cisco 8000 products mapping to Q100/Q200

-|**Forwarding Asics** | **Cisco 8000 PIDs**
+|**Forwarding ASICs** | **Cisco 8000 PIDs**
 |------------------------|------------------------------------------------------------------|
 | Q100          | **Fixed**: 8201, 8202 ,  															**8800-Line cards:** 8800-LC-36FH, 8800-LC-48H
-| Q200      | **Fixed:** 8201-24H8FH, 8202-32FH(-M), 8608  , 										**8800-Line cards:** 88-LC0-36FH(-M), 88-LC0-36H14FH
+| Q200      | **Fixed:** 8201-24H8FH, 8202-32FH(-M), **Centralized** 8608  , 										**8800-Line cards:** 88-LC0-36FH(-M), 88-LC0-36H14FH

-When we compare the forwarding Asics Q100 & Q200, they are very similar in architecture in terms of hardware components and packet forwarding.
-But there are differences in terms of the number of 50G serdes links which brings changes in forwarding throughput between the Asics.
+When we compare the forwarding ASICs Q100 & Q200, they are very similar in architecture in terms of hardware components and packet forwarding.
+But there are differences in terms of the number of 50G serdes links which brings changes in forwarding throughput between the ASICs.

 |   **Q100** | **Q200**
 |------------------------|------------------------------------------------------------------|
 | •	10.8 Tbps                             | •	12.8 Tbps
-| •	6 Slices with 216 x 50G serdes  | •	6 Slices with 256 x 50G serdes
+| •	6 Slices with 216 x 50G serdes  | •	6 Slices with 256 x 50G SerDes
 | •	2 x IFG per slice with 18 x 50G serdes per IFG            | •	2 x IFG per slice with 16 x 50G (4 IFGs) or 24 x 50G (8 IFGs)
 | •	36MB on-die packet buffer (SMS)            | •	108MB on-die packet buffer (SMS)
 | •	HBM            | •	HBM*

-Also, there are differences in the hardware resources which will bring in scale differences between the two Asics.
+Also, there are differences in the hardware resources which will bring in scale differences between the two ASICs.

 ![Q100vsQ200_resource-writeup.png]({{site.baseurl}}/images/Q100vsQ200_resource-writeup.png){: .align-center}